rootstrap/blog/content/Stop creating services for everything - Knowing YAAF & the FormObject Pattern.md

 Tags and categories could be created at the moment that the publisher sends the post.
 (If our inputs don't find the correct tag or category, they will let the user write the name of a new one).

-So in our controller, in the worst-case scenario we could have something like this:
+So in our controller, in the worst-case scenario, we could have something like this:

 ```ruby
 class Api::V1::PostsController < Api::V1::ApiController